-- (a) what activities were carried out on the land during that period, and where they were carried out; or - (b) if no activities were carried out on the land during the period-that no activities were carried out on the land during that period. - (3) If an entry notice was given for the entry to all owners or occupier of the land, the period for subsection (2) is the period stated in the entry notice. - (4) If all owners or occupiers of the land gave a waiver of entry notice for the entry, the period for subsection (2) is the longer of following periods after the giving of the waiver of entry notice- - (a) either- - (i) for an authority to prospect-6 months; or - (ii) for another petroleum authority-1 year; - (b) if, within the period under paragraph (a), each owner or occupier of the land consented to a longer period-the longer period. - (5) If an entry notice for the entry was given to some of the owners or occupiers and the rest of the owners or occupiers gave a waiver of entry notice for the entry, the period for subsection (2) is the longer of the periods under subsections (3) and (4).
+- (2) The authority holder must, within 3 months after the end of the period under subsection (3), (4) or (5), give each owner and occupier of the land a notice stating- - (a) what activities were carried out on the land during that period, and where they were carried out; or - (b) if no activities were carried out on the land during the period-that no activities were carried out on the land during that period. - (3) If an entry notice was given for the entry to all owners or occupiers of the land, the period for subsection (2) is the period stated in the entry notice. - (4) If all owners or occupiers of the land gave a waiver of entry notice for the entry, the period for subsection (2) is the longer of following periods after the giving of the waiver of entry notice- - (a) either- - (i) for an authority to prospect-6 months; or - (ii) for another petroleum authority-1 year; - (b) if, within the period under paragraph (a), each owner or occupier of the land consented to a longer period-the longer period. - (5) If an entry notice for the entry was given to some of the owners or occupiers and the rest of the owners or occupiers gave a waiver of entry notice for the entry, the period for subsection (2) is the longer of the periods under subsections (3) and (4).